olivierlesnicki/ember-natural/README.md

 }
 ```

-Then use the `natural` service just like you would use the library.
+Then inject the `natural` service and use it as documented [here](https://github.com/olivierlesnicki/).
 ```js
 import Ember from 'ember';